Minimally Invasive Thyroid Procedures

 Since each case is different, your doctor will determine your expected size reduction on your initial consultation.
 The average size reduction is 40-60% reduction after 3 months and approximately a 60-90% reduction after one year.

 The procedure is FDA approved.
 There is a vast number of articles predominantly in Europe and Korea.
 However, the scientific evidence is growing very fast in the rest of the world including the US.
-Because these are relatively new procedures in the US, Medicare and private insurances usually do not cover them.
+Laser ablation is covered by Medicare and most private insurances.
+Some private insurances do not cover the procedure.
 However, the cost of the procedure is not prohibitive, and we offer payment plans for your convenience.

 Percutaneous Ethanol Injection (PEI) should preferentially be considered as the first-line treatment for releasing thyroid cysts.
 This is done by introducing a small needle into the cyst cavity under ultrasound image guidance and filling it with absolute alcohol.
 The alcohol then destroys the fluid producing cells lining the inside of the cyst, thus preventing the cyst to fill again with fluid and eventually disappear.